agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Party politics

-In addition to the above career paths, I would also like to evaluate some other paths like, the current job I am working at now, difference between working at the US, Netherlands and Dubai, etc...
+In addition to the above career paths, I would also like to evaluate some other paths like, my current job in Design Engineering, and the difference between working in the US, the Netherlands and Dubai.

 ### Comparing different careers

-The following parameters is used to compare each career path based on the [80k-hours-career-guide](https://80000hours.org/) - what each of the them mean is elaborated in the coming sub-section. :
+The following parameters are used to compare each career path based on the [80k-hours-career-guide](https://80000hours.org/) - what each of the them mean is elaborated in the coming sub-section. :